Kingdom of Mysore: Under British rule

 This system changed under the subsidiary alliance with the British, when tax payments were made in cash and were used for the maintenance of the army, police and other civil and public establishments.
 A portion of the tax was transferred to England as the "Indian tribute".
 Unhappy with the loss of their traditional revenue system and the problems they faced, peasants rose in rebellion in many parts of south India.
 After 1800, the Cornwallis land reforms came into effect.
 Reade, Munro, Graham and Thackeray were some administrators who improved the economic conditions of the masses.
-However, the homespun textile industry suffered while most of India was under British rule, with the exception of the producers of the finest cloth and the coarse cloth which was popular with the rural masses.
+However, the homespun textile industry suffered while most of India was under British rule, except the producers of the finest cloth and the coarse cloth which was popular with the rural masses.
 This was due to the manufacturing mills of Manchester, Liverpool and Scotland being more than a match for the traditional handweaving industry, especially in spinning and weaving.

 The economic revolution in England and the tariff policies of the British also caused massive de-industrialization in other sectors throughout British India and Mysore.
 For example, the gunny bag weaving business had been a monopoly of the Goniga people, which they lost when the British began ruling the area.
 The import of a chemical substitute for saltpetre (potassium nitrate) affected the Uppar community, the traditional makers of saltpetre for use in gunpowder.
 The import of kerosene affected the Ganiga community which supplied oils.
 Foreign enamel and crockery industries affected the native pottery business, and mill-made blankets replaced the country-made blankets called kambli.
 This economic fallout led to the formation of community-based social welfare organisations to help those within the community to cope better with their new economic situation, including youth hostels for students seeking education and shelter.
 However, the British economic policies created a class structure consisting of a newly established middle class comprising various blue and white-collared occupational groups, including agents, brokers, lawyers, teachers, civil servants and physicians.
 Due to a more flexible caste hierarchy, the middle class contained a heterogeneous mix of people from different castes.